 Des Moines Area Community College's Honors Program is available for students with high academic standards in order to expand their boundaries and better prepare them to enter the workforce or continue on to a four-year college or university.
 The mission is to provide quality, student-centered education and opportunities for leadership, service, and research that challenge and stimulate students with high academic standards.

-- Opportunity to take degreed-program courses as Honors courses through contracts or special sections with honors faculty
+- Opportunity to take discipline courses in your major as Honors courses by signing online contracts

 - Opportunity to register for classes first each term

 - Access to a designated Honors advisor on each campus